Our Mermaids Are Different

 - In one episode of ReBoot, Dot and Bob turn into shark-people to participate in a game.
 Unusually, their fin stroke horizontally, like true fish.
 Their bodies are also slender, and very long.

-- There's a new show on Nick Jr. called Bubble Guppies that flips the mermaid concept on it's head.
+- Bubble Guppies flips the mermaid concept on its head.
 The merpeople on the show are tiny, about the size of guppies.
-They can't change shape, but apparantly they've developed the ability to swim through air.
+They can't change shape, but apparently they've developed the ability to swim through air.

 - The Blue Mermaid from Team Umizoomi counts.
 She is friendly to the sea creatures, loves her sea home, her Curtains Match the Window, and her tail glows!